Collections

 - Java Collections: Use

-ArrayList, HashSet, and HashMap as flexible, resizable data structures that replace the fixed-size arrays you've used so far.
+ArrayList, HashSet, and HashMap as flexible, resizable data structures that replace the fixed-size arrays you have used so far.

-- Generics: Write classes and methods that work with different types while keeping full type safety — no manual casting needed.
+- Generics: Write classes and methods that work with different types while keeping full type safety, without manual casting.

-- Enums: Represent fixed values (like status codes or options) in a clean way instead of relying on magic strings or numbers.
+- Enums: Represent fixed values, such as statuses or options, instead of relying on magic strings or numbers.

 - Stream API: Filter, map, transform, and collect data in a modern, readable way.

-- Debugging in IntelliJ: Set breakpoints, navigate code, and inspect variables at runtime to quickly find and understand problems.
+- Debugging in IntelliJ IDEA: Set breakpoints, step through code, and inspect variables at runtime to find and understand problems.

 The HackYourFuture curriculum is licensed under CC BY-NC-SA 4.0